Bilal-03/Bilal-03/README.md

 | **Impact** | Creates stronger buyer and seller confidence in pre-owned-device transactions |
 | **Repository** | [View GitHub profile](https://github.com/Bilal-03) |

-The platform connects listing discovery to final handover, with verification and payment safeguards treated as core product capabilities rather than afterthoughts.
+The project explores how listing discovery, verification, payment safeguards, and handover can work together as one trustworthy product journey.

 </details>